4 Beautiful Walks on the Gold Coast not to miss

 Sunset silhouette at Rainbow Bay, Gold Coast, Australia

-For a place to stay at Coolangatta we recommend the Mantra.
+For a place to stay at Coolangatta, I recommend the Mantra.
 It has the best views on the Gold Coast!

 3. Lamington National Park Hike, Gold Coast Hinterland

-Lamington National Park is in the Gold Coast hinterland, and the place to stay up there is O’Reilly’s Rainforest Retreat.
+Lamington National Park is in the Gold Coast hinterland great walk, and the place to stay up there is O’Reilly’s Rainforest Retreat.
 You could do a day trip, but it’s a windy road and a good 3 hour return trip from Surfers Paradise.

-Once you’re at O’Reilly’s, there are two short walks beginning near the entrance to O’Reilly’s Reception, The Booyong Walk and the Tree Top Walk.
+Once you’re at O’Reilly’s, there are two short walks beginning near the entrance to O’Reilly’s Reception, The Booyong Walk (the entire walk is 10 miles, but you only do a short section of it) and the Tree Top Walk.

 O’Reilly’s Tree Top Walk allows you to walk through a canopy of flowering and fruiting trees covered by vines whilst you explore the epiphytic orchids and ferns surrounded by the many birds and animals that inhabit the tree tops.